-A stay at Under Canvas, a beautiful glamping resort in “Big Sky Country”
+A dreamy stay at Under Canvas, a beautiful glamping resort in “Big Sky Country”

-All of their glamping resorts look spectacular, but there was something special about Under Canvas Yellowstone.
-The setting in an open meadow with mountains all around, the waving grass and wildflowers – the photos captured my imagination.
-Besides, I hadn’t been to Yellowstone National Park.
-So when my family decided on a road trip in the summer of 2020 – yes, the pandemic summer – glamping in Yellowstone was an easy choice.
+All of their resorts look spectacular, but Under Canvas West Yellowstone looked special.
+The setting in an open meadow with mountains all around, waving grass and wildflowers.
+Also, I hadn’t yet been to Yellowstone National Park, so when my family decided on a summer road trip, glamping in Yellowstone was an easy choice.

 Glamping at Under Canvas Yellowstone

 Most of Yellowstone is in Wyoming but a part extends into Idaho and Montana.
 Under Canvas is 10 minutes from the park’s West Yellowstone entrance, in Montana.
 The drive through the park was spectacular, as stunning as I had imagined.
 We stopped at West Thumb to see the thermal pools and then carried on to see Old Faithful.
 (A park hotline will tell you when the famous geyser will next erupt, so you can time your visit: 307-344-2751.)